Learn more about our past programming below, or check out our current season for upcoming performances.

 Tulsa, OK

-We’ll be performing an exciting set of large-chamber works as part of the Avaloch Farm Music Institute’s showcase at National Sawdust, Williamsburg’s newest and coolest music venue.
+The Sebastians perform an exciting set of large chamber works as part of the Avaloch Farm Music Institute’s showcase at National Sawdust, Williamsburg’s newest and coolest music venue.

 After an overwhelming response to its 2013 performances of Mozart’s Requiem, Seraphic Fire presents a command repeat presentation of Mozart’s signature opus.
-Using Greg Spear’s post-minimalist completion of the work, commissioned by Seraphic Fire, the chorus and orchestra will once again soar in this timeless masterpiece, joined by the period players of the Sebastians.
+Using Gregory Spears’s post-minimalist completion of the work, commissioned by Seraphic Fire, the chorus and orchestra will once again soar in this timeless masterpiece, joined by the period players of the Sebastians.

 St. Clement’s Episcopal, Philadelphia (map)

 After an overwhelming response to its 2013 performances of Mozart’s Requiem, Seraphic Fire presents a command repeat presentation of Mozart’s signature opus.
-Using Greg Spear’s post-minimalist completion of the work, commissioned by Seraphic Fire, the chorus and orchestra will once again soar in this timeless masterpiece, joined by the period players of the Sebastians.
+Using Gregory Spears’s post-minimalist completion of the work, commissioned by Seraphic Fire, the chorus and orchestra will once again soar in this timeless masterpiece, joined by the period players of the Sebastians.

 Trinity Wall Street, New York (map)

 After an overwhelming response to its 2013 performances of Mozart’s Requiem, Seraphic Fire presents a command repeat presentation of Mozart’s signature opus.
-Using Greg Spear’s post-minimalist completion of the work, commissioned by Seraphic Fire, the chorus and orchestra will once again soar in this timeless masterpiece, joined by the period players of the Sebastians.
+Using Gregory Spears’s post-minimalist completion of the work, commissioned by Seraphic Fire, the chorus and orchestra will once again soar in this timeless masterpiece, joined by the period players of the Sebastians.

 St. Paul’s Episcopal, Washington, DC (map)

 After an overwhelming response to its 2013 performances of Mozart’s Requiem, Seraphic Fire presents a command repeat presentation of Mozart’s signature opus.
-Using Greg Spear’s post-minimalist completion of the work, commissioned by Seraphic Fire, the chorus and orchestra will once again soar in this timeless masterpiece, joined by the period players of the Sebastians.
+Using Gregory Spears’s post-minimalist completion of the work, commissioned by Seraphic Fire, the chorus and orchestra will once again soar in this timeless masterpiece, joined by the period players of the Sebastians.

 South Miami-Dade Cultural Arts Center, Cutler Bay (map)

 After an overwhelming response to its 2013 performances of Mozart’s Requiem, Seraphic Fire presents a command repeat presentation of Mozart’s signature opus.
-Using Greg Spear’s post-minimalist completion of the work, commissioned by Seraphic Fire, the chorus and orchestra will once again soar in this timeless masterpiece, joined by the period players of the Sebastians.
+Using Gregory Spears’s post-minimalist completion of the work, commissioned by Seraphic Fire, the chorus and orchestra will once again soar in this timeless masterpiece, joined by the period players of the Sebastians.

 Miami Shores Presbyterian, Miami Shores (map)

 After an overwhelming response to its 2013 performances of Mozart’s Requiem, Seraphic Fire presents a command repeat presentation of Mozart’s signature opus.
-Using Greg Spear’s post-minimalist completion of the work, commissioned by Seraphic Fire, the chorus and orchestra will once again soar in this timeless masterpiece, joined by the period players of the Sebastians.
+Using Gregory Spears’s post-minimalist completion of the work, commissioned by Seraphic Fire, the chorus and orchestra will once again soar in this timeless masterpiece, joined by the period players of the Sebastians.

 All Saints Episcopal, Ft.
 Lauderdale (map)